bioidiap/bob.bio.face/doc/index.rst

-For detailed information on how this package is structured and how to run experiments with it, please refer to the documentation of :ref:`bob.bio.base <bob.bio.base>` and get to know the vanilla biometrics and how to integrate both, algorithm and database protocols with it.
+For detailed information on how this package is structured and how to run experiments with it, please refer to the documentation of :ref:`bob.bio.base <bob.bio.base>` and get to know the PipelineSimple and how to integrate both, algorithm and database protocols with it.

 Users Guide